twinnydotdev/twinny-docs/src/content/docs/general/support-twinny.md

 ---
-title: Support Twinny
+title: Support twinny
-description: Support Twinny by donating to the project.
+description: Support twinny by donating to the project.
 ---

-Thanks for using Twinny!
+Thanks for using twinny!

 This project is and will always be free and open source.
 If you find it helpful, please consider showing your appreciation with a small donation <3